zeeshan457/Stocks_Application/README.md

 Date 07/09/2022
 Members: Zeeshan

-Key features
+Key features:

          View stock data based on a symbol on the GUI.
          View crypto data based on a symbol on the GUI. regulary updated data as the application uses an API.
          Clear and proffesional display to view stock quotes.

 An application to display different stocks & cryptos